 I also love the small green house with red door…

 Do you feel like these tiny block houses are too easy for you?
-Then put your skills to work with one of the woodworking plans are available for you now!
+Then put your skills to work with other projects from my DIY book!